 What does research tell us?

-I think the reason that I was struggling to work out how to write this post was that I just got so bogged down in the research that I couldn’t see the proverbial forrest for the trees.
+I think the reason that I was struggling to work out how to write this post was that I just got so bogged down in the research that I couldn’t see the proverbial forest for the trees.
+I mean, the only oils I had considered eating were the types pictured above.
 There is so much written about this topic, at times with so much venom that it was really hard to decipher.
 Those in the for column say that they have never felt better and those against will tell you essential oils are poisonous and should be avoided at all costs.
 The major companies – Young Living and DoTerra publish recipes for their oils in everything from drinks, to cooking (add 1 drop of cinnamon and 1 drop of lemon to an Indian Curry etc.) to medicinal interventions (put 2 drops of XYZ oil into a pill capsule and swallow each day to assist with XYZ).

 I can tell you that in all my research, almost without fail, whenever I look for things to do with a particular type of essential oil (even the ‘hot‘ oils), I will find some sort of ingestion use within the page.
 Now, in all due respect to the ‘yessers’ and the ‘noers’, many give good arguments which are highly emotional and quite persuasive, but with little scientific fact.
 So, in an attempt to leave the emotion at the door, I tried to find some research.